xwmx/nb/docs/index.markdown

 # search for "example" in all unarchived notebooks
 nb q -a "example"

+# search for "example" in the notbook named "sample"
+nb sample:q "example"
 ```

 For more information about search, see [`nb help search`](#search).